advexp/component-advexp.settings-new/README.md

 ###Advexp.Settings

-Settings for Xamarin
+Cross-platform app settings for Xamarin

 ####Details

-Create cross-platform settings and make them accessible in your iOS or Android application natively.
+Create cross-platform app settings and make them accessible in your iOS or Android applications natively.
 Ability to save settings locally or to the cloud and sync them across different devices by using the [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service.
 Ability to remotely configure your app by using [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/).

 - **iOS**: Storing settings in a normal form using *NSUserDefaults*
 - **iOS**: Storing settings in an encrypted form using Keychain
 - **Android**: Using *SharedPreferences* to store settings in a normal form
 - **Android**: Using KeyStore to save confidential settings in an encrypted form
 - Saving settings as dynamic parameters (name - value pairs)
-- Using the [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service to save the settings to the cloud and sync them across the different devices
+- Using the [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service to save settings to the cloud and sync them across different devices
-- Using the [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/) service to remotely configure your app
+- **iOS**, **Android**: Using the [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/) service to remotely configure your mobile app
 - Using user storage for settings
 - Using any build-in or user-defined types which can be saved as a setting
 - **iOS**: Ability to link settings from Advexp.Settings with settings from the Settings App
-- **iOS**: The possibility of using [InAppSettingsKit](https://components.xamarin.com/view/InAppSettingsKit) along with Advexp.Settings.
+- **iOS**: The possibility of using [InAppSettingsKit](https://www.nuget.org/packages/Xamarin.InAppSettingsKit/) along with Advexp.Settings.
 Both for creating fully functional GUI of the app settings and for locating them in the Settings App and accessing them from C# code.
-- Using library in PCL projects
+- Using library in NetStandard/PCL projects
 - Saving or loading settings by using JSON.
 In this case, the additional NuGet package [Json.NET](https://www.nuget.org/packages/newtonsoft.json) is used

 NuGet package “Advexp.Settings Local” you can download from the site: